-It's easy for the Government to use negative rhetoric around "getting trucks off the road", but what the evidence and independent research says is that even if rail freight grew faster than road freight, the bulk of the future freight growth would still need to be accommodated by trucks.
+It's easy for the Government to use negative rhetoric around "getting" trucks off the road", but what the evidence and independent research says is that even if rail freight grew faster than road freight, the bulk of the future freight growth would still need to be accommodated by trucks.
 In 2005 rail and road carried approximately 19 and 100 million tonnes respectively.
-Given the magnitudes of order difference, it is inconceivable that rail would have the capacity or capability to accommodate the freight growth that trucks have been managing.
-For example, if total freight growth was approximately five percent per annum (or six million tonnes), and all that growth was expected to be So, how much of New Zealand's freight movement is actually even contestable by rail?
+Given the magnitude of order difference, it is inconceivable that rail would have the capacity or capability to accommodate the freight growth that trucks have been managing.
+For example, if total freight growth was approximately five percent per annum (or six million tonnes), and all that growth was expected to be moved by rail, then rail would have to near double its activity in 3 years.
+Would that mode shift be a realistic possibility?
+No, it would not.
+More freight equals more trucks whichever way you slice it because rail can only ever hope to be helpful for part of the freight task.

+So, how much of New Zealand's freight movement is actually even contestable by rail?
 We estimate it might be around 12 percent.

 There is much at stake, primarily the well-being of people in communities all over New Zealand who depend on a strong economy and efficient, customer-driven freight system for their lives and livelihoods.
-New Zealand is an island with few people and varied often challenging terrain.
-We lack the scale and density needed for rail to be as successful as some wish it to be.